Ryan McGeever: Dumbarton

 McGeever joined Scottish League One side Dumbarton in July 2019 where he became an ever-present for the Sons, scoring five times in 33 games.
 He extended his deal with the club until the summer of 2021 in July 2020.
 After another impressive season at the Rock, he turned down offers from elsewhere to sign a new two-year deal with the Sons in May 2021 – despite the club not having a manager in place at the time.
 He was named the Sons' captain in June 2022 - replacing Stuart Carswell in the role.
+He left the club in the summer of 2023 to pursue a teaching career in Dubai after a short spell with Broomhill.

 Clyde (loan)

-After struggling for gametime as he recovered from a long-term injury, McGeever moved to Scottish League One side Clyde on loan in February 2023 - with Peter Grant going in the opposite direction.
+After struggling for game-time as he recovered from a long-term injury, McGeever moved to Scottish League One side Clyde on loan in February 2023 - with Peter Grant going in the opposite direction.